rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

 ### Configuration Files

-When we run a script in Azure Machine Learning (Azure ML) Workbench, the behavior of the execution is controlled (usually) by files in the **aml_config** folder in the experimentation directory.
+When we run a script in Workbench, the behavior of the execution is controlled (usually) by files in the **aml_config** folder in the experimentation directory.
 The files are:

   - ***conda_dependencies.yml*** - A conda environment file that specifies the Python runtime version and packages that the code depends on.
-When Azure ML Workbench executes a script in a Docker container or HDInsight cluster, it uses this file to create a conda environment for the script to run.
+When Workbench executes a script in a Docker container or HDInsight cluster, it uses this file to create a conda environment for the script to run.
   - ***spark_dependencies.yml*** - Specifies the Spark application name when we submit a PySpark script and Spark packages that needs to be installed.
 We can also specify any public Maven repository or Spark package that can be found in those Maven repositories.
   - ***compute target*** files - Specifies connection and configuration information for the compute target.
 It is a list of name-value pairs. ***[compute target name].compute*** contains configuration information for the following environments:
     - local